😮💨Music Promotion Guide

 Here's what makes this particularly painful: after all that work, most manual social media posts from independent musicians get 200–800 views.
 The effort-to-result ratio feels insulting.
 You spend an hour making content that 300 people see, and then you do it again tomorrow.

-Autohype doesn't replace the human parts of your music career.
-It doesn't write your songs or produce your tracks.
-What it replaces is the mechanical daily execution: clipping the right 15 seconds of your song, pairing it with genre-appropriate visuals, writing a caption optimized for saves, and posting at the optimal time for your audience.
+Hiring someone doesn't replace the human parts of your music career.
+Nobody else writes your songs or produces your tracks.
+What it replaces is the mechanical execution: clipping the right 15 seconds of your song, pairing it with visuals that fit the genre, writing a caption built for saves, and putting it in front of an audience that isn't already yours.

 What to do with the time you get back

 Make more music.
-The most successful independent artists aren't the best promoters — they're the most prolific creators with a promotion system running in the background.
-A catalog of 20 tracks with daily automated promotion compounds faster than a catalog of 3 tracks with heroic manual promotion effort.
+The most successful independent artists aren't the best promoters — they're the most prolific creators who buy or delegate the promotion instead of grinding it out.
+A catalog of 20 tracks with a few paid pushes per release compounds faster than a catalog of 3 tracks with heroic solo promotion effort.

-Is it dishonest to use automated content for my music?
+Is it dishonest to pay someone to post about my music?

-Can I still post manually on top of Autohype?
+Can I still post myself on top of what I buy?

 What if I want to take a break from music entirely?